-In tavolo, you'll find implementations for layers like PositionalEncoding and non-layer implementations that can ease development, like the LearningRateFinder.
+In tavolo, you'll find implementations for basic layers like PositionalEncoding to complex modules like the Transformer's MultiHeadedAttention.
+You'll also find non-layer implementations that can ease development, like the LearningRateFinder.

 For example, if we wanted to add head a Yang-style attention mechanism into our model and look for the optimal learning rate, it would look something like: